 Rim Light: Behind subject, aimed at edges to create separation

 Diffusion is necessary for product photography.
 Harsh direct light creates distracting reflections and shadows.
 Use diffusers (like a white sheet or commercial diffuser panel) to soften your light source.
-For small products, a lightbox or light tent provides an all-in-one solution with even, diffused lighting and a clean background.
+For small products, a lightbox or light tent gives you an all-in-one solution with even, diffused lighting and a clean background.

-Reflectors are your secret weapon for filling shadows without adding more lights.
-Simple white foam board, aluminum foil on cardboard (silver side for cooler light, gold side for warmer light), or collapsible reflectors can bounce light back onto your subject, revealing details that would otherwise be lost in shadow.
+Reflectors fill shadows without adding more lights.
+Simple white foam board, aluminum foil on cardboard (silver side for cooler light, gold side for warmer light), or collapsible reflectors bounce light back onto your subject and reveal details that would otherwise be lost in shadow.

 Quick Tip: When photographing reflective products like jewelry or glassware, try using black foam board to create controlled reflections.
-The black surface will appear as defined dark areas in reflective surfaces, adding definition and dimension.
+The black surface appears as defined dark areas in reflective surfaces, adding definition and dimension.

 Color temperature matters for directory photos.
-Different light sources produce different color casts—incandescent bulbs are warm/yellow, fluorescent lights are often greenish, and LED lights vary widely.
+Different light sources produce different color casts: incandescent bulbs are warm and yellow, fluorescent lights are often greenish, and LED lights vary widely.
 Set your camera’s white balance appropriately or use a gray card to get accurate colors.
-Alternatively, shoot in RAW format to have more flexibility in adjusting white balance during post-processing.
+You can also shoot in RAW format for more flexibility when adjusting white balance in post-processing.

 For consistency across multiple products, create a lighting diagram or take notes about your setup.
 Record the position and power of lights, camera settings, and any modifiers used.
-This documentation ensures you can recreate the same lighting conditions for future photos, maintaining a cohesive look in your directory listings.
+This lets you recreate the same conditions for future photos and keep a cohesive look in your listings.

-Composition is how you arrange elements within your frame to create visually appealing and effective directory images.
-Good composition draws the viewer’s eye to the most important aspects of your business or products.
+Composition is how you arrange elements within your frame to create appealing, effective directory images.
+Good composition draws the viewer’s eye to the most important parts of your business or products.

-The rule of thirds is a fundamental composition principle.
-Imagine your frame divided into a 3×3 grid.
-Placing key elements along these lines or at their intersections creates more dynamic and engaging images than centering everything.
-Most cameras and smartphones have a grid overlay option to help with this.
+The rule of thirds is a basic composition principle.
+Imagine your frame divided into a 3A, 3 grid.
+Placing key elements along these lines or at their intersections creates more dynamic images than centering everything.
+Most cameras and smartphones have a grid overlay option to help.

 For product photography, isolation is key.
 Use simple backgrounds that don’t compete with your subject.
-Negative space (empty area around your subject) helps products stand out and creates a clean, professional look that’s ideal for directory listings.
-This approach also gives directory editors flexibility in how they crop or place your images.
+Negative space (the empty area around your subject) helps products stand out and creates a clean, professional look that suits directory listings.
+It also gives directory editors flexibility in how they crop or place your images.

 Myth: You should always center the main subject in product photos.